↑

 Square piece of OREO pudding poke cake being removed from pan with a spatula

 The result is a moist and flavor-packed cookies and cream cake that will be a hit with OREO lovers, cookies and cream fans–basically anyone who loves a yummy dessert.
-For another delicious OREO cookie recipe try these cookies and cream cinnamon rolls.
+For more delicious OREO cookie recipes try this easy 4-ingredient OREO cookie fluff or these cookies and cream cinnamon rolls.

 Ingredients